quinn-koch/quinn-koch.github.io/project.md

 In addition to a base decision tree model, I also constructed two decision tree models that also use ensemble methods, namely a random forest and boosting.
 A random forest trains a large number of decision trees (100 in the case of my model) and aggregates their results to create a better prediction.
 Finally, I trained a boosting model, also with 100 estimators.
 Boosting is similar to a random forest in that it is composed of many decision trees, but it differs in that the model goes through multiple iterations of training, with each subsequent iteration focusing on the samples that the previous model misclassified, in a way correcting for the past model’s weaknesses.
 Both of these ensemble methods used trees with a maximum depth of 2, which can be that low because of the large number of estimators involved in the model.

-Each of these three models was trained using a function from the scikit-learn library, namely DecisionTreeClassifier, RandomForestClassifier, and GradientBoostingClassifier.
+Each of these three models was trained using a function from the scikit-learn library, namely DecisionTreeClassifier, RandomForestClassifier, and GradientBoostingClassifier[2].
 These functions handle all of the calculations involved in training the models, so on my part I simply had to input my training dataset into each model and set the chosen model parameters, as seen with the code for a single decision tree below:

 ```python
 from sklearn.tree import DecisionTreeClassifier